 - Use and explain key concepts and theories in political philosophy, such as right, liberty, equality and sovereignty.

 What level is the course and do I need any particular skills?

 This course is suitable for those who have followed an introductory course, but those new to philosophy will also be welcome.
-Also an enthusiasm for learning as well as an open and critical mind will enhance your enjoyment and benefit from this course.
+Also an enthusiasm for learning as well as an open and critical mind and a willingness to listen to and think about views with which you may not always agree will enhance your enjoyment and benefit from this course.
 On joining this course you should be able to read and comment upon extracts from a philosophical text.
 You should be prepared to discuss this reading in class.